 - Also, the minute you start introducing solid foods, some babies become less interested in their milk.

 - In addition, babies that have recently been ill or are about to become ill often have less appetite.

 - And then finally the appetite simply varies– just like for adults!

 It is a very good sign that your baby is happy and playing.
 Is she also wetting her diapers as usual?
 If she is, then all these are very good signs that she actually gets the milk she needs.

 How Much a 4-Month-Old Baby Should Be Eating and How to Know if They Eat Enough

 Many parents start introducing solids at this age.
-Look for the baby’s readiness and his capability in receiving solid foods (i.e., good neck control, can sit on a high chair without falling flat on his face).
+Look for the baby’s readiness and his capability to receive solid foods (i.e., good neck control, can sit on a high chair without falling flat on his face).

 It is common for babies to lose interest in milk once they start eating solids.
 However, solid food at this age is just supplemental.
-Usually, the baby gets enough nutrients from breastmilk or milk before 6 months of age and even up to around 1 year old.
-Moreover, if your baby is active and playful as usual, then this means that he is getting enough milk.
+Usually, the baby gets enough nutrients from breast milk or formula before 6 months of age and even up to around 1 year old.
+Moreover, if your baby is active and playful as usual, this means that he is getting enough milk.

 Red flags to watch out for when your baby stopped eating or drinking